Azure/AKS/examples/fleet/helloworld/README.md

    deployment.apps/hello-world   0/5     0            0           28s
    ```

-   Note that the deployment is not deployed (`READY: 0/5`) and the service doesn't have an external IP (`EXTERNAL-IP: <pending>`).
+   Note that the deployment does not result in any pod created on the hub cluster (`READY: 0/5`) and the service doesn't have an external IP (`EXTERNAL-IP: <pending>`).
-   This is working as expected as the objective to deploy the application to member clusters not the hub cluster.
+   This is working as expected as the objective is to deploy the application to member clusters not the hub cluster.

 ### 2. Place to Member Clusters